soner-boztas/installforge/README.md

 `TL;DR`
 InstallForge is free of charge; even within a commercial context.
 However, it is not FOSS.
 The source code is proprietary.

+**Note:** While InstallForge is free for both personal and commercial use, Visual Update (which is a built-in module) is only available through a paid license in a commercial context.
+For more details, refer to the Visual Update EULA: https://docs.visualupdate.net/license/